Yankees make signing of righty Cole official

 Cole also led the majors with 326 strikeouts, and he came in third in the AL with 212 1/3 innings pitched.
 In the postseason, he went 4-1 with a 1.72 ERA in helping the Astros reach the World Series.

+Voit, in turn, announced on Twitter that he will wear No. 59 in honor of his brother.

+“I’m going to wear #59 to honor my brother!
+It was his college football number at West Point while he was the captain of the football team!”
+Voit wrote.

-The Astros acquired Cole in January 2018 from the Pittsburgh Pirates for a four-player package that included right-hander Joe Musgrove, and he turned in two exceptional seasons for Houston.
+The Astros acquired Cole in January 2018 from the Pittsburgh Pirates for a four-player package that included right-hander Joe Musgrove, and Cole turned in two exceptional seasons for Houston.
 He finished a combined 35-10 with a 2.68 ERA in 65 starts as an Astro while earning the second and third All-Star selections of his career.

 In five seasons with the Pirates to start his career, Cole went 59-42 with a 3.50 ERA.